Abdelhadi92/sitech-django-audit_log/README.md

 # Sitech Django Audit Log
-`sitech-django-audit_log` is a Django application and library for  creates an audit history for each model events (create, update and delete)  automatically.
+`sitech-django-audit_log` is a Django application and library for creates an audit history for each model events (create, update and delete) into database, file, and many other stores automatically.

 <br/>